 What is Sexual Assault?

-Sexual assault can includen any kind of unwanted sexual contact.
+Sexual assault can include any kind of unwanted sexual contact.
 A person may use force, threats, manipulation, or coercion. to commit sexual violence.

 Forms of sexual violence include: